crpietschmann/portfolio/_imports/_posts/2013-07-26-the-follow-or-lead-delimma-of-sheep-and-wolves.markdown

   - /post.aspx?id=de296a61-0d2a-469c-a6f2-a96b8ff05be0
 ---
 <!-- more -->

-<p>To follow or lead; that is the question.</p>
+To follow or lead; that is the question.

-<p>No matter how you look at it, people in our society are constantly following in one capacity or another.</p>
+No matter how you look at it, people in our society are constantly following in one capacity or another.

-<p>However, there are a few people that stand out / take risks / try new things.
-These are the leaders, the entrepreneurs, the wolves.</p>
+However, there are a few people that stand out / take risks / try new things.
+These are the leaders, the entrepreneurs, the wolves.

-<p>Without&nbsp;wolves the&nbsp;sheep would never discover any innovation, and the world would stagnate.</p>
+Without wolves the sheep would never discover any innovation, and the world would stagnate.

-<p>Are you a Sheep or a Wolf?</p>
+Are you a Sheep or a Wolf?